kyleshevlin/when-i-am-a-leader/README.md

 ### Culture Building

 * Small, but significant gestures go a long way.
 A great example: give everyone a really nice moleskin and several good pens the first day on the job.
 Everyone writes stuff down from time to time, and giving them some nice tools to do so is a really classy move.
+* You can't beat a quality hoodie.
+Seriously.

 ### Interviewing and Hiring